 After all the database breaches and hype over locking down SQL Server, I still come across many SQL Server systems riddled with holes.
 SQL Server 2005 aside – a DBMS that comes pretty secure out of the box for those who've dared to deploy it – there are still many SQL Server 2000 and older systems waiting to be attacked via buffer overflows, SQL injection, missing patches and more.
 The good news is that things can be done outside SQL Server in Internet Information Server (IIS) and Windows to add some muscle and secure your database to prevent malicious attacks.

-Many vulnerabilities are very easy to root out as I outlined in a previous article,
+Many vulnerabilities are very easy to root out as I outlined in a previous article, How to test SQL Server security.
+You could implement tons of SQL Server security configuration changes or even re-write your applications, but often it's not that simple.

 If you're like most database administrators and developers, you probably don't want to tweak the database environment for fear of taking down production applications.
 Likewise, you're reluctant to rewrite anything either; it will take too long or cost too much.
 Both are valid concerns.
 Working outside IIS and Windows to lock down SQL Server and prevent attacks is definitely a feasible option.
 These defenses won't cost you too much and most will have a negligible affect on system performance.
 So, if you know in the back of your mind that something needs to be done about SQL Server security, but you can't find a good place to start, check out these tips: